justin-mbca/chromatography-ml-pipeline/README.md

   - PCA of spectra (sample clustering)
   - Heatmap of intensity across scans and m/z

+**Chromatography Workflow Enhancements:**
+- **Batch Mechanistic Model Fitting:** Automatically fits the mechanistic model to all detected chromatographic peaks, summarizing fit parameters (dispersion D, velocity v, scale) for each peak.
+- **Automated Outlier & QC Flagging:** Identifies peaks with unusual or out-of-spec mechanistic parameters, supporting robust quality control and troubleshooting.
+- **ML Integration:** Fitted mechanistic parameters (D, v, scale) can be used as features in downstream machine learning workflows for classification, regression, or instrument health monitoring.
+- **Interpretation Guidance:** The notebook provides practical guidance on selecting appropriate peaks for fitting and interpreting results for scientific and QC purposes.

-This addition directly addresses Waters Informatics requirements for MS data analysis, modeling, and visualization, and demonstrates readiness for the computational scientist role.
+This addition directly addresses Waters Informatics requirements for both MS and advanced chromatography data analysis, modeling, and visualization, and demonstrates readiness for the computational scientist role.

 **Directly Addressing Waters Informatics Requirements:** This project showcases competencies in **Global Research** (model development & experimentation) and **Informatics** (AWS cloud integration & pipeline construction) as outlined in Req. # 22989.